shervinsahba/obsidian-icewind/Places/Ten Towns/Termalaine.md

 [[Vernon Braig]]'s harborside tavern, serving chowder and leaded fish cakes.
 Host tavern to many miners, fishers, and trappers of the area.
 Frequented by [[Oarus Masthew]].

 ## The Eastlook
 Charming inn, made from a row of connected houses.
-Run by [[Marta Pekryk]] and her father.
+Run by the willowy teen [[Marta Pekryk]] and her bed-ridden father.
 # Happenings
 ```dataview
 TABLE WITHOUT ID